erkexzcx/stoppropaganda/README.md

 You can also build for other architectures/platforms as well, see `build.sh` file.

+# Troubleshooting

+## too many open files

+Most Linux distributions have limits on how many files (connections) can be opened to prevents things like [fork bomb](https://en.wikipedia.org/wiki/Fork_bomb).

+More information on how to increase them [here](https://stackoverflow.com/questions/880557/socket-accept-too-many-open-files).

 # Recommendations

-* Increase `workers`/`dnsworkers` count from 20/100 (default) to e.g. 100/1000 for greater effect, but check the logs if you are not getting `too many open files`.
-If so, see [this](https://stackoverflow.com/questions/880557/socket-accept-too-many-open-files).
+* Increase `workers`/`dnsworkers` count for a greater effect.
-* Adjust dnstimeout based on your location.
-Eastern America ~125-150ms and in Europe this is likely much lower.
-To properly adjust this value, check the /status page and if all queries are "successful", lower this value ~20ms and try again until "success" queries are low and thus "timeout errors" increase.
+* Adjust `dnstimeout` based on your location.
+Change to something like `200ms` and see how it behaves.
+If "success" queries are low and thus "timeout errors" increase - increase timeout.
 * Change `useragent` to yours (used for websites only).
 See [this](https://www.whatismybrowser.com/detect/what-is-my-user-agent/).
 * General recommendation is to use VPN, but this is not necessary.
 Remember - DOS/DDOS is **illegal**.